-Section 1 - All employees, after each year of continuous service with the Employer, shall be given a vacation in accordance with the following schedule.
+Section 1 - All employees, after six (6) months of continuous service with the Employer, shall be given a vacation in accordance with the following schedule.
 A vacation week shall consist of seven (7) consecutive days commencing at the beginning of the employee's scheduled workweek.

 Length of Service Vacation Weeks

-1-2 Yrs 1 Week
+6 months - 1 Yrs 1 Week

-3 Yrs 2 Weeks
+2 Yrs 2 Weeks

 5 Yrs 3 Weeks

 12 Yrs 4 Weeks

 20+ Yrs 5 Weeks

 25+ Yrs 6 Weeks

-\Any employee hired after March 13, 2003, will be entitled to a maximum of five (5) weeks in accordance with the present vacation schedule.
+^{}Any employee hired after March 13, 2003, will be entitled to a maximum of five (5) weeks in accordance with the present vacation schedule.